05 December 2024

 for he will deliver his people from their sins.”

 For those of us who do pay attention to our dreams, this ability develops and grows.
 As it did with Joseph’s namesake in Genesis.
-And it stands to reason that having a hero from the bible with the same name as you, who heard from God through his dreams, would tend to make you receptive to the very same ability when you find it in yourself.
+And it stands to reason that having a hero from the bible with the same name as you, who heard from God through his dreams, would tend to make you receptive to the very same ability when you discover it in yourself.

 Instead you’d do as anyone does with a weird dream: You’d wonder about it.
 You might share it with others and talk it over.
-Or you might never speak of it, worrying you’ll sound nuts.
+Or you might never speak of it, worried you’ll sound nuts.
 You might try to confirm it some way—which is good; we should do that.
-Or you might be cessationist yourself, and since you believe God stopped speaking through dreams, you’ll ignore it as nothing more than a really vivid, interesting dream.
+Or you might be cessationist yourself, and because you believe God stopped speaking through dreams long ago, Simon Peter’s speech aside, Ac 2.17 you’ll ignore it as nothing more than a really vivid, interesting dream.

 If dream-visions never happen to you, there’s no reasonable basis for taking one freak occurrence seriously.
-But on the other hand, if this happens all the time, you’ve learned by now to listen.
+But on the other hand, if this happens all the time, you’ve likely learned by now to listen.
 You’ll respond to your dreams precisely as we see Joseph did in Matthew.
 Joseph didn’t second-guess his dreams.
 He was used to hearing from God.